 All the Dirt.
 All in One Place.

-The Museum, a 501(c)3 nonprofit, was designed by a world-class team known for other successful museums that serve to reinvigorate communities and neighborhoods, including the Rock and Roll Hall of Fame in Cleveland, Ohio and the International Spy Museum in Washington, D.C.
+The Museum, a 501(c)3 nonprofit, was designed by a world-class team.
+They are known for other successful museums that serve to reinvigorate communities and neighborhoods, including the Rock and Roll Hall of Fame in Cleveland, Ohio and the International Spy Museum in Washington, D.C.

-The Mob Museum was awarded accreditation on March 1, 2017, the highest national recognition afforded the nation’s museums from the American Alliance of Museums (AAM).
+The Mob Museum was awarded accreditation on March 1, 2017.
+This is the highest national recognition afforded the nation’s museums from the American Alliance of Museums (AAM).
 This distinction means our Museum meets National Standards and Best Practices for U.S. museums and we join a select community of institutions that have chosen to hold themselves publicly accountable to these standards and best practices.